Senior Policy Fellow

 At LIRNEasia, Abu has conducted research into the replicability of a microfinance approach to extending rural connectivity in Bangladesh.
 He is now engaged in an original research on how to reduce the internet bandwidth costs across Asia.
 He has been persuading the construction of a terrestrial optical fiber link alongside the transcontinental system of roads network known as the “Asian Highway”.
 It is being dubbed as the Longest International Open-access Network or LION.

 Abu has a bachelor’s degree in Bengali language and literature from Titumir College, Dhaka.
-He is a member of the IEEE.

 *Abu served in his personal capacity and not as a representative of AMTOB.